-Prior to any land being rezoned to this category, various "general development plan" requirements must be satisfied.
+The above referenced zoning district requires compliance with the "general development plan" requirements of the ordinance prior to lands being rezoned to that category.
+Action on the creation of the district does not rezone any lands.
+A separate application to rezone must be made to the town to apply the district to lands.
+General development plan standards require the developer to prepare a number of detailed plans or studies to ensure that many of the concerns expressed at public hearing are adequately addressed.
 For instance, a traffic study must be completed, water supply planning must be done to ensure that natural resources and nearby wells will not be negatively impacted, sewer planning must be completed, stormwater management planning and a natural resource protection plan must be completed to ensure protection of all environmental corridors and wetlands.